mcraiha/spine-unity-docs/Mix-and-Match.md

 In Spine, you create a skin, add skin placeholders in slots, and then add attachments to skin placeholders.
 This Skin can then be used at runtime, is part of SkeletonData, and is shared across all instances of skeletons using that SkeletonData.
 ![](/img/spine-runtimes-guide/spine-unity/mixandmatch-spinetree.png)
+//TODO: Add a side-by-side with the json format for better clarity about how it translates to actual accessible data at runtime.

 ### Runtime Skins
 Skins normally work as mentioned above, but skins can also be created and manipulated at runtime.
 We can call these "runtime skins".